-The System Plan is a multi-employer plan with contributions funded by the participating employers.
-Participating employers are the Federal Reserve Banks, the Board of Governors, and the Office of Employee Benefits of the Federal Reserve Employee Benefits System.
-No separate accounting is maintained of assets contributed by the participating employers.
-The FRBNY acts as a sponsor of the System Plan and the costs associated with the Plan are not redistributed to other participating employers.

-The Bank's projected benefit obligation, funded status, and net pension expenses for the BEP and the SERP at December 31, 2006 and 2005, and for the years then ended, were not material.
+The System Plan provides retirement benefits to employees of the Federal Reserve Banks, the Board of Governors, and the Office of Employee Benefits of the Federal Reserve Employee Benefits System.
+The FRBNY, on behalf of the System, recognizes the net asset and costs associated with the System Plan in its financial statements.
+Costs associated with the System Plan are not redistributed to other participating employers.
+The Bank's projected benefit obligation, funded status, and net pension expenses for the BEP and the SERP at December 31, 2007 and 2006, and for the years then ended, were not material.